 I’ll share one example of such an opportunity.

-I was 17 years old and unexpectedly met of a group of sailors who regularly took part in yacht races around the British Isle.
-I met them at a scuba diving event and we talked about many things, one topic of conversation was sailing and life on the water, after a very interesting chat they invited me to take part in the infamous RORC yacht race across the English Channel and into St. Malo,; a beautiful medieval port & fortress in Brittany – At this point I’d never been on a sailboat, let alone raced one, but seeing the opportunity and being rather excited about it, I accepted their invitation.
+I’m 17 years old and unexpectedly met of a group of sailors who regularly take part in yacht races around the British Isle.
+We met at a scuba diving event and talked about many things, one topic of conversation was sailing and life on the water, after a very interesting chat they invited me to take part in the infamous RORC yacht race across the English Channel and into St. Malo; a beautiful medieval port & fortress in Brittany – The race was a couple of weeks away and at this point I’d never been on a sailboat, let alone raced one, but seeing the opportunity and being rather excited about it, I accepted their invitation.
 It turned out to be an extremely challenging event with a fierce competitive edge across the top performing racers.
 Weather conditions deteriorated quickly, with wind forces reaching Force 8-9, I contemplated life and my decision to take part.
-I’m going to be straight with you, for a greenhorn like myself, it was unpleasant, it’s the only time I’ve been seasick, but looking back, I now realise, it’s these challenging times where we’re forced out of our comfort zone that self-development and personal growth Really happen.
+I’m going to be straight with you, for a greenhorn like myself, it was unpleasant, it’s the only time I’ve been physically seasick, but looking back, I now realise, it’s these challenging times where we’re forced out of our comfort zone that self-development and personal growth really happen.